martins-vds/poc-cicd-powerapps/README.md

-# CI/CD for Canvas Apps
+# CI/CD for Canvas Apps in Power Platform

 ## Reference